 Red Bank Family Law

 With a population of about 12,000 residents as of 2010, Red Bank is a borough of Monmouth County, located on the southern bank of the Navesink River.
 It was originally formed from parts of Shrewsbury Township and was only formed as a borough in 1908.
-Before being settled by English colonists in the 17th century and becoming a shipbuilding center, it was the territory of the Lenape Native Americans.
 Red Bank grew due to its status as a port for steamboats that transported commuters to Manhattan.
 The economy fell into decline in 1987, but it was later subject to redevelopment and projects that improved conditions.
 If you are considering ending a marriage in this area, you should consider enlisting a Red Bank family law lawyer at Goldstein Law Group.
-We can advise you on your rights and help protect your interests.Family Law Matters in New Jersey
+Our family law attorneys can advise you on your rights and help protect your interests.Family Law Matters in New Jersey

 New Jersey is an equitable distribution state, which means that marital property will be divided in an "equitable" or fair manner when spouses divorce.
 This does not always mean that the property is split 50/50.
 Separate property remains separate upon divorce and is not divided.